sneumann/KubeNow/docs/getting_started/prerequisites.rst

 - `Terraform <http://terraform.io/>`_ (0.7.8 or higher) to fire-up the virtual infrastructure on the host cloud
 - `Ansible <http://ansible.com/>`_ (2.1.2.0 or higher) to provision the VMs (e.g. install and configure networking, reverse proxy etc.)

+Ubuntu notes: The Ansible version shipped in 16.04 (2.0.0.2) is not recent enough.

 Get KubeNow
 -----------